gpuenteallott/couchmap/README.md

-couchmap
+couch locator
 ========

-Couch Map!
+Couch Locator!
 To keep track of where your couch friends with a beautiful map